WALK FOR A CAUSE! Join SunriseWALKS on Sunday, June 26, to raise money for Sunrise Day Camp! CLICK HERE for more information.

 How do parents enroll their child?

+Parents can enroll their child online or by calling 718-475-5119.
 Children must be referred/given clearance by their oncologist or hospital.
-They’ll be welcoming children primarily from Staten Island but possibly from nearby Brooklyn, Manhattan and central or northern New Jersey.
-Children are picked up at their hospital and returned there at the end of the camp day.
+The camp welcomes children primarily from Staten Island, Brooklyn, Manhattan and central or northern New Jersey.
+Children are picked up at their homes and home hospitals and returned there at the end of the camp day.
 They attend as they can…the whole summer, a few weeks, a day…whatever works for them and their physical health and treatment schedule.

 How is Sunrise Day Camp Staten Island different from the other JCC camp at Henry Kaufmann Campgrounds?